Updated: 9 August 2018

 My second startup was a subscription commerce idea.
 In particular it aimed to deliver a monthly supply of vitamins and supplements around a particular health goal or outcome.
 It appeared to get off to a much better start.
 It acquired a couple of hundred pre-launch subscribers.
 It launched.
 But it only got a single paying customer.
 Why did it fail?
 Our product got diluted.
 Regulation is different in Australia compared to the US and we went from a monthly offering to a quarterly one.
 We couldn’t offer great value to the customer and put simply we didn’t convert pre-launch subscribers to customers.

 Did I lose money?
 Yes.
 Did I lose time?
 Yes.
 Would I do it all again?
 You bet.
 Each and every business and idea I have had has taught me an immense amount along the way.
+I have learnt about valuable things like managed it support and the best solutions for marketing and I’ve grown as a person and as a business owner.
 And not everything I have done has been a failure.
 I bought my first business as a sixteen year old high school student, employed three staff and owned and managed it for almost 3 years.
 My second business I built from the ground up and sold it three years later.

 But here I am two attempts down and moving forward.
 I’m more focused than ever.
 I validate ideas quicker and move at a faster cadence.
 And now it’s time to build a startup, and a transparent startup at that.
 I’m literally starting at ZERO dollars in revenue, and don’t even have a completed product yet.
 So unlike some startups that decide to become transparent later in their life, this is a first hand account of how it happens, when it happens.

 I’m literally starting at ZERO dollars in revenue, and don’t even have a completed product yet.
-So unlike some startups that decide to become transparent later in their life, this is a first hand account of how it happens, when it happens.
+So unlike some startups that decide to become transparent later with their amazing offices they probably rent from interchange21 (https://www.interchange21.com/) in their life, this is a first hand account of how it happens, when it happens.

 So why did I decide to do all this?
 First of all I have been a strong proponent of giving back to the startup community before you ask for anything in return.
 I started a newsletter to promote great startup content within the Australian ecosystem.
 Then I started running ads for free to help other startups out.
 Eventually this leveraged itself into advising early stage startups and helping out where I could for free.
 Creating and developing an open and transparent startup is just a further extension of this.
 While there are some great open startups around the world, there aren’t many (if any?) from Australia and by writing about my startup from day one I hope to tell an interesting and informative story.